lomakn-droid/ExoLogica/research_proposals/JWST_Cycle4_ExoLogica_StringTest.md

 - **Expected Precision:** $\sigma(\Delta\mu/\mu) \sim 2 \times 10^{-6} \ (1\sigma)$.
 This represents an order-of-magnitude improvement over existing strong-field constraints!

+**Caveats:**
+- The precision estimate assumes accurate knowledge of sensitivity coefficients (K_i) for all transitions
+- Systematic errors from 3D NLTE effects, magnetic fields, and wavelength calibration must be controlled at the 10⁻⁶ level
+- GD 362 has already been observed with JWST, providing a valuable test case for our methodology

 ### 4. Data Reduction Pipeline & Handling Systematics
 The primary challenge in white dwarf spectroscopy lies in masking effects (Stark broadening, Zeeman splitting).
 Our custom analysis framework consists of:
 1. **Initial Processing:** Standard STScI pipeline (Stage 2-3).